restsharp/RestSharp/docs/usage.md

 These helpers allow you to verify before making the request that the values submitted are valid.
 Read more about Validation here.

-All of the values added via AddParameter in this example will be submitted as a standard encoded form, similar to a form submission made via a web page.
+All the values added via `AddParameter` in this example will be submitted as a standard encoded form, similar to a form submission made via a web page.
 If this were a GET-style request (GET/DELETE/OPTIONS/HEAD), the parameter values would be submitted via the query string instead.
 You can also add header and cookie parameters with `AddParameter`.
 To add all properties for an object as parameters, use `AddObject`.